Canada

 From their website: Wild Ontario is a live-animal, environmental education program based at the University of Guelph in Guelph, Ontario.
 Our incredible team of staff, volunteers and animal ambassadors travels the province, spreading our love for Ontario's nature and wildlife.
 We aim to teach, entertain, inspire and motivate.
 We love what we do, and we know that you'll love it too!

-There are other activities in the park as part of the festival such as a guiding walk along the Tower trail.
+There are other activities in the park as part of the festival such as a guided walk along the Tower trail.
 It takes you to a pond that attracts lots of birds - both local and migratory.

 According to the park's information stand, water is a 'designed habitat' for many animals.
 Water is resistant to heating and cooling, therefore in the spring it takes a long time to warm up and in the fall it takes a long time to cool down.
 For animals that live in wetlands like this one, it ensures no fast changes in temperatures.
-In the winter, the lower portion of deep ponds rarely freezes that helps animals survive cold winters in Ontario.
+In the winter, the lower portion of deep ponds rarely freezes which helps animals survive cold winters in Ontario.

 MacGregor Point Provincial Park stretches along the shore of Lake Huron for almost 5 km / 3 miles, so there are countless opportunities to find a deserted beach.
 At least, in the late spring / early summer.